daimpi/SocNetABM/README.md

 * example 1337.94038

 How confident the researcher is in the fact that her current best theory is actually the best theory (i.e. how unlikely it is that she will change her mind).
 Only calculated once all researchers have converged to one theory.

+#### avg-neighbor-signal

+* type: float
+* example: 0.499

+Only set once all researchers converged.
+This is the average signal the researcher and her link-neighbors currently observe for the theory they converged on.

 ## CREDITS AND REFERENCES